Fonta1n3/FullyNoded/Docs/QandA.md

 #### Question : I get a channel alocation error when I try to add a Xpub.
 What could go wrong?

 Means the ssh channel closed.
 Just go to home screen and pull to reconnect.<br/>
+It takes around 20-30 seconds when you import an xpub, so just wait for it to finish

 #### Question : In true airgapped situation: no need for a Coldcard?
 Just create signed TXs on the airgapped laptop?